Baptism

 In the Celebration of Baptism TWO different oils are used;

-1. The Oil of catechumens – The child is anointed on the chest with this oil as a sign that the Lord is giving them strength for the Christian journey they are beginning.
+1. The Oil of Catechumens – The child is anointed on the chest with this oil as a sign that the Lord is giving them strength for the Christian journey they are beginning.

 2. The Oil of Chrism – A very sacred oil, which the child is anointed with on the top of the head.
 Oil is used to anoint kings and monarchs, it sets people aside for a mission.
 We are set aside for the Christian mission on the day we are baptised.